-We teach phonics using the Letters and Sounds Programme and Flying with Phonics.
+We teach phonics using the Little Wandle phonics scheme, based on the Letters and Sounds revised framework

 We believe that an early understanding of phonics is crucial for children to learn to read and write.
 Over time we have tried different strategies, taking on board government guidance and cutting-edge research, and we have developed our own phonics programme, using some of the phonic play resources.
 We teach “synthetic phonics”.
 This means that we first teach letter sounds and then build up to blending, these sounds together make words we use phonics to segment words to teach spelling.

 Phonics lessons are fun, fast paced and exciting.
 The children are encouraged to praise each other and celebrate their successes, every step of the way.

 To help your child at home you can: